 Source: IRSC Data

 In an effort to better understand, support, and monitor student success and completion, SACSCOC asked all member institutions to identify a key undergraduate student completion metric.
 In response, IRSC selected the National Student Clearinghouse (NSC) six-year completion rate.
 IRSC has identified this measure as one of our metrics used to document student success.
+This data was chosen as an appropriate indicator of the College’s performance related to the graduation of its students, whether they attended on a part-time or full-time basis.
+Including this metric as a key performance indicator of student achievement also ensures that the College will monitor and review the associated data annually in compliance with SACSCOC expectations.
 IRSC’s performance for this measure is identified in the following table.

 |Six-Year Completion Rate|